dsa-lsc/dsa-constitution-and-bylaws/constitution.md

 ## Article VI.
 Officers and Staff
 ### Section 1.
 The officers of this organization shall be the directors, the Secretary-Treasurer and the members of the Steering Committee of the NPC.
-There shall be one or two directors who shall be full time staff members as defined in Article IX of the DSA Bylaws.
+There shall be two directors who shall be full time staff members as defined in Article IX of the DSA Bylaws.
 All of these officers shall perform the duties prescribed by this Constitution, the Bylaws and the standing rules.

 ### Section 2.
-The Director(s) shall be hired by the NPC according to the procedures set out in the DSA Bylaws.
+The Directors shall be hired according to the procedures set out in the DSA Bylaws.
 The Secretary-Treasurer shall be elected annually by a majority of the NPC and shall serve until a successor has been chosen.

 ### Section 3.